-(What a Snow Sports Instructor Does) On the snow with the guest.

-With all the background you now have on the psychology of learning and teaching, how to diagnose the situation, not just movement, how to use 'enabling language', how to provide 'feedback' effectively, how to manage group dynamics, how to develop collaborative learning environments, how to plan for lessons... you are ready to put it all together and have some fun with the guest/s!
+What about when you are heading across the hill on your edges?
+What about when you are sideslipping down the hill?
+IV Putting it all Together - What a Snow Sports Instructor Does On the snow with the guest.
+With all the background you now have on the psychology of learning and teaching, how to diagnose the situation, not just movement, how to use 'enabling language', how to provide 'feedback' effectively, how to manage group dynamics, how to develop collaborative learning environments, how to plan for lessons you are ready to put it all together and have some fun with the guest/s!
 Remember to look for where the guest is already skillful and to build on that!

-A. Guest Contact

-1. Introductions

-As a snow sports instructor, you are one of the employees on the mountain that spends the most time in direct contact with the guests.
+A. Guest Contact 1.
+Introductions As a snow sports instructor, you are one of the employees on the mountain that spends the most time in direct contact with the guests.
 Often first impressions set the stage for future success.

-2. Creating Group Cohesion

-Many times as a new instructor, you will be instructing in group lessons.
-Creating group cohesion will depend on how you set the stage for the members of your group learning more about each other so that they will enjoy the time they spend together.
+What will be your basic framework or model when you first meet the guest?
+2. Creating Group Cohesion Many times as a new instructor, you will be instructing in group lessons.
+Describe how you might be able to draw out each guest and begin a dialogue amongst those in your group.